Skip to main content

 Step 1: Exchange API key for JWT

-To start a session, send your API key and the user’s email address to the authenticate endpoint.
+To start a session, send your API key, the user’s email address, and the computed user_key to the authenticate endpoint.

 curl -X POST https://api.trellis.sh/v1/authenticate \